allenai/multimodalqa/baselines/README.md

 | ImplicitDecomp |  51.60 / 58.35  |  44.59 / 51.19 | 48.79 / 55.48 |

 ## Training Models

 Our models for different modalities are trained separately.
-Please refer to the individual `README.md` in the `text/table/image_qa` folder for training the corresponding model.
+Please refer to the individual `README.md` in the `text_qa` / `table_qa` / `image_qa` folder for training the corresponding model.